rtbrick/bngblaster/docsrc/sources/access/l2tp.rst

 L2TP
 ----

-The BNG Blaster is able to emulate L2TPv2 (RFC2661) LNS servers to be able to test the L2TPv2 LAC functionality of the BNG device under test.
+The BNG Blaster can emulate L2TPv2 (RFC2661) LNS servers to be able to test the L2TPv2 LAC functionality of the BNG device under test.